 Ezio Melotti is a software engineer, instructor, and innovator, with almost 20 years of experience in software development and programming in several languages.
 Born in Milan, Italy he lived in Turku, Finland where he graduated from Turku University of Applied Sciences, where he instructed Python Programming.
 He is a CPython Core Developer with more than 1000 changesets contributed.
 He is the maintainer of the Python bug tracker and the HTML package, and did extensive work on the test suite, documentation, and standard library.
 Ezio brings to SIMOC a robust set of coding standards, documentation, and user interface aesthetics and functionality.
 His keen attention to detail is best expressed in his exquisite photography of the natural world.

 Sheri Klug Boonstra has worked for over a decade as the Director of the Arizona State University Mars Education Program within the Mars Space Flight Facility, School of Earth and Space Exploration.
-She is the formal education lead for the Mars Public Engagement Team at NASA Jet Propulsion Laboratory in Pasadena, CA. The ASU Mars Education Program, in collaboration with JPL, leads the formal education outreach efforts to K-16 teachers and students for all NASA’s missions to Mars.
+She is the formal education lead for the Mars Public Engagement Team at NASA JPL.
+The ASU Mars Education Program leads the formal education outreach efforts to K-16 teachers and students for all NASA’s missions to Mars.
 Sheri has been involved with NASA from 1995-2011, serves as the Education and Public Outreach Lead for the ASU Lunar Reconnaissance Camera Program and the ASU NASA Astrobiology Institute Team, and serves on the NASA Headquarters Science Mission Directorate and Advisory Council for Space Center Houston.
-As a NASA Principal Investigator, she has been awarded over $30 million dollars in funding for education programs.

 Christopher Murtagh, website and email server Systems Administrator